Academic integrity and Ethics Review Board

 - Informed consent form - there is an ESHCC template available, which you can download below

-As of September 2018, the ESHCC Ethics Review Board will work with submission dates:
+The ESHCC Ethics Review Committee works with submission dates:

 - The first of each month, or when the first of the month falls in a weekend, the Monday after this weekend.